msg-byu/symlib/README.md

 # symlib
 Symmetry-related routines for cluster expansion and other codes that rely on symmetries of lattices and crystals.
-This code was started by GLWH in 1999 with help from Harold Stokes (Mr. Isotropy).
+This code was started by GLWH in 1999 with help from Harold Stokes (Mr. Isotropy, see [iso.byu.edu](http://iso.byu.edu/iso/isodistort.php)).
 It now includes a number of numerical and combinatorial routines that have been useful in developing uncle.
 The [enum project](https://github.com/glwhart/enum4) also relies on this library.

 ## Compiling `symlib`